tdunning/Tutorials/_docs/basic_features/Inviscid_Bump.md

 MARKER_MONITORING= ( upper_wall, lower_wall )
 ```

-The 4 different boundary markers (upper_wall, lower_wall, inlet, and outlet) are each given a specific type of boundary condition.
-For the inlet and outlet boundary conditions, the additional flow conditions are specified directly within the configuration option.
-The format for the inlet boundary condition is (marker name, inlet stagnation pressure, inlet stagnation pressure, x-component of flow direction, y-component of flow direction, z-component of flow direction), where the final three components make up a unit flow direction vector (magnitude = 1.0).
-In this problem, the flow is exactly aligned with the x-direction of the coordinate system, and thus the flow direction vector is `(1.0, 0.0, 0.0)`.
-The outlet boundary format is (marker name, exit static pressure).
-Any boundary markers that are listed in the `MARKER_PLOTTING` option will be written into the surface solution file.
-Any surfaces on which an objective such as C_l or C_d is to be calculated must be included in the `MARKER_MONITORING` option.
+Any boundary markers that are listed in the `MARKER_PLOTTING` option will be written into the surface solution vizualization file.
+Any surfaces on which an objective is to be calculated, such as forces or moments, must be included in the `MARKER_MONITORING` option.

-Some options related to integration:
+Some basic options related to time integration:

 ```
-%
 % Time discretization (RUNGE-KUTTA_EXPLICIT, EULER_IMPLICIT, EULER_EXPLICIT)
 TIME_DISCRE_FLOW= EULER_IMPLICIT
 %